floooh/oryol/BUILD.md

 - python (2.7.x, 3.x is not currently supported)
 - cmake (at least version 2.8.11)
+- cmake-gui and/or ccmake (on some platforms these are installed with the cmake package)

-Make sure python and cmake are in the path!
+Make sure all these tools are in the path!

 #### OSX Tools